Yeah69/MrMeeseeks.DIE.Docs/docs/injections.md

 }
 ```

-Whenever an implementation type has to be injected, DIE will per default inject an instance of exactly that type.
-Even if the implementation type is a parent class and has inhereting child classes.
+By default, whenever an implementation type needs to be injected, DIE will inject an instance of exactly that type.
+This is true even if the implementation type is a parent class that has inheriting child classes.

-However, there is an option to modify this behavior by configuring implementation choices.
-Alternatively, user-defined factories can be used to alter this behavior as well.
+However, there is a way to modify this behavior by configuring implementation choices.
+Alternatively, user-defined factories can be used to change this behavior as well.

 ### Abstraction